asmitty92/grey-and-ellis/books/01-cold-impressions/manuscript/13-epilogue.md

 “Solid.
 Recorded, witnessed, and voluntary.
 He waived counsel in writing.
 Defense will try to suppress it, but they won’t succeed.”

-Chen nodded.
+Lindsay nodded.
 “Good.
 Your SAC at Quantico will be pleased.
 He called yesterday, said you two have been making a name for yourselves with these cold cases.”
-Chen pulled a file from his desk.
+He pulled a file from his desk.
 “This is the formal commendation for the Carpenter case.
 Should process through in the next month or so.”

 “Appreciated,” Matt said.